 Larsen & Toubro (L&T) in 2012 chosen by ITER-India to manufacture and install cryostat – a vacuum pressure vessel made of 3,850 tonnes of stainless steel.

 L&T Group Chairman AM Naik termed it a “moment of pride for India and Larsen & Toubro”.

-“The heavy engineering arm of L&T, India’s leading engineering, construction, technology, manufacturing and financial services conglomerate, has flagged-off the most complex and final assembly of cryostat, the largest stainless-steel, high-vacuum pressure chamber in the world.
+“The heavy engineering arm of L&T, India’s leading engineering, construction, technology, manufacturing, and financial services conglomerate, has flagged off the most complex and final assembly of the cryostat, the largest stainless-steel, high-vacuum pressure chamber in the world.

 “This is an important milestone in the global nuclear fusion arena as well as a moment of pride for the Make in India initiative,” the company said in a statement.

-The cryostat assembly weighing 650 tonne is to be installed with other cryostat segments for ITER (International Thermonuclear Experimental Reactor) in a reactor pit in southern France.
+The cryostat assembly weighing 650 tonnes is to be installed with other cryostat segments for ITER (International Thermonuclear Experimental Reactor) in a reactor pit in southern France.